-Mission Co-Worker Eric Moe performs on stage with Leslie Odom, Jr.
+Mission co-worker Eric Moe performs on stage with Leslie Odom Jr.

-LOUISVILLE — While Guatemala has been struggling with the global pandemic, mission co-workers Eric and Betsey Moe have been working remotely from Spokane, Washington.
+While Guatemala has been struggling with the global pandemic, mission co-workers Eric and Betsey Moe have been working remotely from Spokane, Washington.

 “It’s feels like we have been standing at the top of a high dive with one foot extended, waiting to jump,” Eric said.
-However, infection numbers in Guatemala are improving and they hope to move to Guatemala in January.

 A longtime professional musician, performer and teacher of trumpet, staying in Washington state did give him the opportunity to keep practicing with the Spokane Symphony and the chance to solo on stage on Oct.
-15 with Leslie Odom, Jr., the actor, author, musician and vocalist best known for his Tony award-winning performance as Aaron Burr in “Hamilton.”
+15 with Leslie Odom Jr., the actor, author, musician and vocalist best known for his Tony award-winning performance as Aaron Burr in “Hamilton.”

 “It was a perfect storm because it was an amazing chance to solo with a great musician.
 His whole group is just phenomenal,” Moe said.
 “It was an easy little solo, 16 bars of a jazz standard, not too tricky, but at that level it’s really exciting.
 Everyone is nailing their part and it’s this dance of making room for one another, listening to what people are doing and interacting.
 It was an incredibly rare opportunity.”

 Odom’s performance was sponsored by Whitworth University in Spokane, an institution with historic ties to the Presbyterian Church (U.S.A.).
 Both Eric and Betsey Moe are Whitworth graduates.
 A few select alums were asked to participate in the program.